GoogleChrome/chrome-extensions-samples/functional-samples/cookbook.wasm-helloworld-print-nomodule/README.md

 1. Clone this repository.
 2. Load this directory in Chrome as an unpacked extension.
-3. Find the extension named "WASM Load Example - Helloworld (no-module)" and inspect the service worker.
+3. Find the extension named "WASM Load Example - Helloworld (no-modules)" and inspect the service worker.

 You will see the following output: